 “Therefore, others affirm the Church is superior to the Pope in the case of heresy, but this is difficult to say.
 For Christ the Lord constituted the Pope as supreme judge absolutely; even the canons indifferently and generally affirm this; and at length [teach that] the Church does not validly exercise any act of jurisdiction against the Pope, nor is the power conferred to it by election, rather [the Church] merely designates a person upon whom Christ confers the power by himself.
 Therefore on deposing a heretical Pope, the Church would not act as superior to him, but juridically and by the consent of Christ she would declare him a heretic and therefore unworthy of Pontifical honors; he would then ipso facto and immediately be deposed by Christ…”.

-Notice that Suarez carefully navigates the famous axiom by saying that the Church does not act superior to the Pope, but only declares him a heretic and unworthy of the papacy (this is the common opinion of the theologians who addressed the question of a heretical Pope).
-According to Suarez’s opinion, the Pope is then deposed by Christ, not by the Church.
-Commenting on Suarez’s opinion, Lane wrote:
+Notice that Suarez carefully navigates the famous axiom by saying that the Church does not act superior to the Pope, but only declares him a heretic and unworthy of the papacy, at which time Christ authoritatively deposes him.

 “Suarez’s idea that the Church could … ‘declare him a heretic’ is completely indefensible.
 After all, what else is a ‘juridical determination’ but a public judgment?”

-These facts show how erroneous, nay, embarrassing, it is for Derksen to accuse the authors of True or False Pope? of spilling “their ink advancing positions by Cajetan, Suarez, and John of St. Thomas, who wrote well over 200 years before the First Vatican Council, the teachings of which rendered their theories on deposing a Pope untenable, as we already said.”
+These facts show how mistaken Mr. Derksen was to accuse the authors of True or False Pope? of spilling “their ink advancing positions by Cajetan, Suarez, and John of St. Thomas, who wrote well over 200 years before the First Vatican Council, the teachings of which rendered their theories on deposing a Pope untenable, as we already said.”

-That a Pope can be judged by the Church in the case of heresy (as Bellarmine himself teaches in the Third Opinion) was taught by Pope Innocent III and by the famous canon, Si Papa, dist.
-40, which was included as part of canon law for about eight centuries, and which is almost always cited by the theologians in their treatise on how a heretical Pope is deposed.
-The famous canon comes from the twelfth century Decretum of Gratian (1150) and was on the books during and after Vatican I. We provide the canon below; note also that immediately after it states the general rule that the Pope is “judged by no one” (just as Vatican I taught), it then provides the exception to the rule :
+That a Pope can be judged by the Church in the case of heresy (not authoritatively, but in the manner discussed above), is taught by Pope Innocent III (on two separate occaisions), and by the famous canon, Si Papa, dist.
+40, which was a part of canon law for eight centuries.
+The famous canon, which comes from the twelfth century Decretum of Gratian (1150), reads:

-“Let no mortal man presume to accuse the Pope of fault, for, it being incumbent upon him to judge all, he should be judged by no one, unless he is suddenly caught deviating from the faith.”
+“Let no mortal man presume to accuse the Pope of fault, for, it being incumbent upon him to judge all, he should be judged by no one [i.e. ‘the first see is judged by no one], unless he is suddenly caught deviating from the faith.”

 This canon clearly teaches that heresy is the exception to the general rule, and this is how it has always been interpreted by the Church’s approved theologians.
 For example, John of St. Thomas wrote: